christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 with dyes or colored pencils.)
 Iterating on this conceptual breakthrough, Cohen programmed instructions for figurative drawing, particularly the representation of humans and plants, while hewing to his characteristic computer-driven freehand aesthetic.
-He eventually taught AARON how to color.
+He ultimately taught AARON how to color.

 Cohen progressed through a series of lower- to higher-level programming
-languages: first Fortran, then C, and finally Lisp.[^mccorduck] He used plotters to realize works on paper, and built assorted output devices, including a mechanical 'turtle' that could steer itself around a paper surface, and, most ambitious of all, a prototype painting machine that could apply color with brushes directly.[^cohen2002] Cohen also executed large oil paintings based on AARON's outputs by photographing his computer screen and projecting the developed slides onto canvas in order to copy them.[^cohen1994]
+languages: first Fortran, then C, and finally Lisp.[^mccorduck] He used plotters to realize works on paper, and built assorted output devices, including a mechanical 'turtle' that could steer itself around a paper surface, and, most ambitious of all, a prototype painting machine that could directly apply color using brushes.[^cohen2002] Cohen also executed large oil paintings based on AARON's outputs by photographing his computer screen and projecting the developed slides onto canvas in order to copy them.[^cohen1994]

-[TK - AARON's reception and Cohen's success as an artist]

-"exhibit the program producing art rather than exhibiting only the things it produced."[^cohen2001]

-At the turn of the millennium, Cohen participated in what he would call "the most important cultural experiment" of his three decades as an artist up to that point in time.[^cohen2002] As early as 1988, the computer scientist and entrepreneur Ray Kurzweil had funded Cohen's work on AARON.[^cohen1988]
+Cohen was interested in more than AARON's results.
+He was keenly aware of the viewer's experience of watching his creation create.
+He installed his printers and plotters so visitors could watch AARON paint.
+Cohen aimed to "exhibit the program producing art rather than exhibiting only the things it produced."[^cohen2001] However, he abandoned his 'home-made' hardware as soon as large-format printers and especially digital projectors had improved enough to take their place in museums and art galleries.
+The audience's reactions to watching AARON running as live software re-oriented his approach.
+At the turn of the millennium, Cohen participated in what he would call "the most important cultural experiment" of his three decades as an artist so far.[^cohen2002]

+As early as 1988, the computer scientist and entrepreneur Ray Kurzweil had funded Cohen's work on AARON.[^cohen1988]

 exclusive license[^kurzweil]